Bisq Exchange Review: P2P Bitcoin Exchange

 Another key advantage of using Bisq is its security model, which uses multi-signature transactions to ensure that funds are not held by any single party.
 Furthermore, Bisq’s security model ensures that you hold the private keys to your bitcoin wallet, which means that you have complete control over your funds.

-Unlike centralized exchanges that require you to go through a KYC (know your customer) process and provide personal information, Bisq does not collect your data or require KYC.
+Unlike centralized exchanges that require you to go through a KYC (know your customer) process and provide personal information, Bisq is a no KYC exchange, which does not collect your personal data.
 Instead, you can trade without revealing your identity or personal information to anyone, which is a significant advantage for those who value their privacy.

 In addition, Bisq network uses Tor, a free software that helps to protect users’ online privacy and anonymity.
 Tor ensures that users’ internet traffic is routed through a network of servers, making it difficult for anyone to track or trace users’ transactions.